5 Lessons Learned from the Worst Real Estate Investments

 Robert Lawry II’s worst deal ever was a deal he didn’t do.
 It was a 2-bedroom condo with an oceanfront view listed for $30,000 in 1993.
 Robert was 19 and couldn’t fund the purchase price, so he passed.
 Today, the condo is valued at $800,000…ouch!

-But Robert learned a valuable lesson.
+But Robert learned a valuable investment lesson.
 Rather than passing on the deals he cannot fund alone, he now knows that he should brainstorm creative financing options first.
 For example, he could have raised private capital to purchase the condo.
 Or he could have implemented the house hacking strategy, bringing on a roommate or two to cover the acquisition costs and to pay rent to cover the mortgage payments.

 Don’t pass on the deal just because you cannot fund the acquisition costs.
 If the return projections are truly strong, you shouldn’t have an issue finding someone to help you purchase the deal.